Acts of Timothy: History

 For many years these Acts were known only through a Latin translation (BHL 8294) included in the second volume of the Acta Sanctorum in 1643.
 Photius, the learned patriarch of Constantinople, had read the Greek original and had given an account in his Bibliotheca (Codex 254).
 Then in 1877 Hermann Usener edited the Greek original (BHG 1847), which had been located in Paris Codex Gr.
 1219 (from the 11th or 12th century).

 The Latin version attributes the Acts to Polycrates of Ephesus (c.
 130–196); however, the Greek original has no such attestation, thus indicating that such an ascription of authorship was a later addition.
 Usener dated the Acts before 356, probably between 320 and 340, and thought they were based on a veritable history of the Ephesian church.
 Shortly after its publication Theodor Zahn raised several issues concerning Usener's dating.
 One problem was the statement in the Acts that Lystra was in the province (eparchy) of Lycaonia.
 Zahn pointed out that Lycaonia was not a separate province until after c.
 370. Accordingly, most scholars put the time of composition no earlier than the fifth century.
 Another more recently observed problem is the two named proconsuls of Asia, Maximus and Peregrinus.
-Barnes has demonstrated that both these individuals are fictitious.
+Both these individuals have been judged fictitious by Ronald Syme.
 Thus, the trustworthiness of the Acts as a source for historical information is somewhat impaired.
 Nevertheless, the author does display local knowledge of the topography and culture of Ephesus.